gwiam/awt_atoyom/porting_legbot.md

         - writing a whole script for movement inside _physics_process
             - getting next and current position
             - calculating and setting velocity (built into CharacterBody3D)
-    - use a signal to "enable the navmesh"
+    - use a signal to enable the navigation and the gun
+    - to stop navigation created a global var "currentSpeed" and set that to 0 to stop and to const "speed" to the orginial speed
     - setting up expression based transitions
         - changing animation expression base node of animation tree to LegBot
         - creating enum to represent expressions (Walking, NotWalking)